chapmanb/cloudbiolinux/doc/linux_kvm.md

       qemu-system-x86_64 -cdrom debian-6.0.3-amd64-netinst.iso -hda hda.img

 hit ESC and type 'install fb=false'.
 This will fire up the installer.
+With the base install, boot the new system

+      qemu-system-x86_64 -enable-kvm -redir tcp:22000::22 -hda hda.img

+and set up ssh on the VM

+      apt-get install openssh-server

+so this works

+      ssh -p 22000 biolinux@localhost

-With the base install, boot the new system and set up ssh so it can be used on a user without a password (preferably using a key with empty password).
+so it can be used on a user without a password (preferably using a key with empty password).
 Also give that use 'sudo bash'.
-This configuration is described in ./doc/private_cloud.md.
+This ssh and sudo configuration is described in ./doc/private_cloud.md.

 From that point onwards you can install CloudBioLinux using the fabric file.